SonderMindOrg/uvize.github.io/faq.md

 ### <a name="creating-group"></a>Creating a group

 Creating a group is easy.
-From the [groups page](https://www.uvize.com/community/groups), click the "Get Started" button
+From the [groups page](https://www.uvize.com/community/groups), click the "Get Started" button.

 <a href="gfx/uvize-get-started.png">
   <img src="gfx/uvize-get-started.png" alt="get started button" style="width:200px;">